samchon/typia/README.md

 `typescript-json` is a transformer library providing JSON related functions.

-  - Runtime type checkers
+  - Powerful Runtime type checkers:
+    - Performed by only one line, `TSON.is(input)`
+    - Supports complicate union type
+    - 100x times faster than simliar library when the union type comes
-  - 10x faster `JSON.stringify()` function
+  - 10x faster `JSON.stringify()` function:
-  - Comparing with `ajv` or `fast-json-stringify`
-    - 10,000x faster 1st operation including optimizer construction time
+    - Performed by only one line: `TSON.stringify<T>(input)`
     - Does not require any JSON schema definition
-    - Performed by only one line like `TSON.stringify<T>(input)`
+    - 10,000x faster optimizer construction time than similar libaries

 Only JSON string conversion time | Include optimizater construction time
 ---------------------------------|----------------------------------------